OriginProtocol/origin/DEVELOPMENT.md

 ## Running Docker Compose

+There is a Docker Compose configuration available for running a variety of backend services the DApp integrates with.
 The `docker-compose` configuration runs the following packages:

 ```
 - elasticsearch on http://localhost:9200